Metals and Non-metals

 2HCl + Zn ⇨ ZnCl2 + H2

-During extraction of metals, electolytic refining is used to obtain pure metals.
+Question 38: During extraction of metals, electrolytic refining is used to obtain pure metals.

 Answer: In electrolytic refining, impure metal is always used as anode and pure metal is used as cathode.
 Metals are electropositive in nature and hence they are released from anode and get deposited on cathode.
 Hence, impure silver will be used as anode and pure silver will be used as cathode.